indiejames/marginalia/README.md

 ## Known Issues

-* An normal editor pane is used to enter the markdown for a note - editor panes are not modal, so don't change focus to another editor pane when entering text or things may not work correctly.
+* A normal editor pane is used to enter the markdown for a note - editor panes are not modal, so don't change focus to another editor pane when entering text or things may not work correctly.
 * Adding notes is only supported for documents that support comments, i.e., program code.